trinodb/trino/README.md

 We recommend you use IntelliJ as your IDE.
 The code style template for the project can be found in the [codestyle](https://github.com/airlift/codestyle) repository along with our general programming and Java guidelines.
 In addition to those you should also adhere to the following:

-* Alphabetize sections in the documentation source files (both in table of contents files and other regular documentation files).
+* Alphabetize sections in the documentation source files (both in the table of contents files and other regular documentation files).
 In general, alphabetize methods/variables/sections if such ordering already exists in the surrounding code.
 * When appropriate, use the Java 8 stream API.
 However, note that the stream implementation does not perform well so avoid using it in inner loops or otherwise performance sensitive sections.
 * Categorize errors when throwing exceptions.
 For example, PrestoException takes an error code as an argument, `PrestoException(HIVE_TOO_MANY_OPEN_PARTITIONS)`.
 This categorization lets you generate reports so you can monitor the frequency of various failures.
 * Ensure that all files have the appropriate license header; you can generate the license by running `mvn license:format`.